Initial Post -- July 24, 2019, 3:17 p.m. -

 Happy Fall!!
 Yep, I’m still here plugging along with the redesign and rebuild.
-Even though what you’re seeing on the front-end of the site might seem like slow progress, there’s been a lot happening on the back-end to make your site experience the best it can be.
+Even though what you see on the front end of the site might seem like slow progress, there’s been a lot happening on the back end to make your site experience the best it can be.

-Daily struggles are the norm lately as I’m figuring out the in’s and out’s of keeping plugins to the minimum and having everything play well together in this sandbox that’s my site.
-Thanks for checking back from time to time and for those who have reached out through email with encouragement.
+Daily struggles are the norm lately as I’m figuring out the ins and outs of keeping plugins to the minimum and having everything play well together in this sandbox that’s my site.
+Thanks for checking back occasionally and for those who have reached out through email with encouragement.
 I feel very blessed to have you with me on this journey.

 November 1, 2019 -

 Thanks for your patience during my site rebuild.
-My goal is to have everything back and working smoothly (all links and recipes included by Christmas).
+I aim to have everything back and working smoothly (all links and recipes included by Christmas).
 The site rebuild is coming along great.
-I’m still learning so much about Elementor, specifically theme templates, and making all the pages display correctly on all responsive devices.
-My main site pages are mostly set up.
-The Community Forum is up and ready for visitor experiences, posts and questions.
+I’m still learning so much about Elementor, specifically theme templates and making all the pages display correctly on all responsive devices.
+My main site pages are primarily set up.
+The Community Forum is ready for visitor experiences, posts, and questions.

-When you’re here, you know can create a login and password for yourself to become a member of the site.
-One of the big benefits of being a member of the site is that you can save recipes in your own recipe box, and in the near future, members will have access to exclusive content including meal plans, helpful downloads and more.
+When you’re here, you can create a login and password to become a site member.
+One of the significant benefits of being a member of the site is that you can save recipes in your own recipe box, and soon, members will have access to exclusive content, including meal plans, helpful downloads, and more.

 November 15, 2019 -

 I’m quick to raise my hand in admitting that my biggest problem is that I’m a perfectionist.
-I work diligently to make sure that all my T’s are crossed, and I’s dotted.
-The same can be said true for how I want this site to work or rather display responsively across all devices.
+I work diligently to ensure all my T’s are crossed and I’s dotted.
+The same can be said for how I want this site to perform or display responsively across all devices.

-This week I ran into a snag after what I thought was a plugin update that broke the ability to view design changes in the tablet responsive mode.
-I Googled, did-over, re-tweaked, and even growled at my screen to fix it to no avail.
+This week, I ran into a snag after what I thought was a plugin update that broke the ability to view design changes in the tablet’s responsive mode.
+I Googled, did it over, re-tweaked, and even growled at my screen to fix it, to no avail.
 The Elementor responsive tablet mode was not working.

-If I had a bazillion dollars, I’d have thrown money at it, but unfortunately, I’m not billionaire, and sadly, I’m a long way off from even being close to a millionaire.
-With tunes of the Barenaked Ladies song If I had $1,000,000 playing in a loop through my head over and over.
+If I had a bazillion dollars, I’d have thrown money at it, but unfortunately, I’m not a billionaire, and sadly, I’m a long way off from even being close to a millionaire.
+With tunes of the Barenaked Ladies’ song If I Had $1,000,000 repeatedly playing in a loop through my head.
 I tackled the tedious task of switching on and off my site plugins to hopefully find the issue.
 It wasn’t a plugin.

-But what I learned was that when you’re building your site in the theme builder and through the elements, it pays to take the time as you’re designing your theme or page to make sure that everything is responsive as you go.
+But I learned that when you’re building your site in the theme builder and through the elements, it pays to take the time as you’re designing your theme or page to ensure that everything is responsive as you go.
 Doing this will save you a lot of headaches in the future – especially if you’ve copied the element to use in many areas of your site.

-I discovered that the problem for most of my tablet mode issues were little tweaks to structure and layout settings in the content sections.
-If I had slowed down to check the responsive mode in tablet and mobile when first designing these sections, it probably wouldn’t have taken me days to correct the issues.
+I discovered that the problem for most of my tablet mode issues was little tweaks to structure and layout settings in the content sections.
+If I had slowed down to check the responsive mode on tablet and mobile when designing these sections, it probably wouldn’t have taken me days to correct the issues.

-Self coaching reminds me to take “Baby steps Thumbelina.”
-Taking my own advice for enjoying this ride and the ‘Amazing, Glorious, Journey.’
+Self-coaching reminds me to take “Baby steps, Thumbelina.”
+I am taking my advice for enjoying this ride and the ‘Amazing, Glorious Journey.’

-So, if you come across something that’s still is a little wonky here, rest assured, I’ll be getting to it soon.
-Thanks for your patience XXO ♥!
+So, if you come across something still a little wonky here, rest assured I’ll get to it soon.
+Thanks for your patience, XXO ♥!

 December 16, 2019 -

-Today I’m a bit bummed, to say the least.
+Today, I’m a bit bummed.
 I’m torn.
-On one hand, I want to keep at my site rework and on the other, I’m wanting to get to the Christmas decorating, baking and other preparations in celebration of the birth of Jesus that I’m yearning to get to.
+On the one hand, I want to keep at my site rework; on the other, I want to get to the Christmas decorating, baking, and other preparations to celebrate the birth of Jesus that I’m yearning to get to.

-Next Saturday the 21st, we will celebrate Christmas with our kids and grandkids.
-Looking forward, I’m excited because of everyone coming home.
-It’s a time to catch up on each of their lives and all that’s been happening, share some of our favorite foods and watch the grandkids open presents.
+Next Saturday, the 21st, we will celebrate Christmas with our kids and grandkids.
+Looking forward, I’m excited because everyone is coming home.
+It’s a time to catch up on their lives and all that’s been happening, share some of our favorite foods, and watch the grandkids open presents.

 Most years, everyone brings their favorite snack foods and a casserole or dish to share.
 It’s a grazing day with no actual sit-down planned meal.

-And, like most years, this year again I’m compelled to cook, bake and prepare all of the extra sorts of foods that make our holiday extra special.
+And, like most years, this year again, I’m compelled to cook, bake, and prepare all sorts of foods that make our holiday special.

-Clarity is a simple gift to be received in my writing to you today.
+Clarity is a simple gift to receive in my writing today.

 My blogging career was started so that I would have the flexibility to work around my priorities.

-For more than 30 years I wanted to be in charge of my schedule but had to put in my time working when I truly wanted to be doing other things.
+For more than 30 years, I wanted to be in charge of my schedule but had to put in my time working when I truly wanted to do other things.

-So today through the New Year I’m taking some time off.
-Time to reflect on the meaning of Christmas and Jesus’ birth.
-Time to prepare my heart for remembering His birth and the true meaning of Christmas.
+So today, through the New Year, I’m taking some time off.
+It is time to reflect on the meaning of Christmas and Jesus’ birth.
+It is a time to prepare my heart for remembering His birth and the true meaning of Christmas.
 Time to prepare and enjoy time spent with and for my family.
 And the time to strengthen my body and soul for the New Year and all it holds in store.